 In most cases, written notice of termination of employment must be addressed to the employee.
 It can be provided in person or by mail, fax or e-mail, as long as delivery can be verified.

 In that case, the employer must post a notice in the workplace (where it will be seen by the employees) setting out the names, seniority and job classification of those employees the employer intends to terminate and the date of the proposed termination.
-The posting of the notice is considered to be notice of termination, as of the date of the posting, to an employee who is named in the notice.
+The posting of the notice is considered to be notice of termination, as of the date of the posting, to an employee who is “bumped” by an employee named in the notice.
 However, this notice of termination must still meet the length requirements set out in the ESA.

 There are also special rules regarding how notice is provided when there is a mass termination.

 An employee who does not receive the written notice required under the ESA must be given termination pay in lieu of notice.
 Termination pay is a lump sum payment equal to the regular wages for a regular work week that an employee would otherwise have been entitled to during the written notice period.
 An employee earns vacation pay on his or her termination pay.
 Employers must also continue to make whatever contributions would be required to maintain the benefits the employee would have been entitled to had he or she continued to be employed through the notice period.

 Sarah has worked for three and a half years.
 Now her job has been eliminated and her employment has been terminated.
 Sarah was not given any written notice of termination.

 Sarah worked 40 hours a week every week and was paid $14.00 an hour.
 She also received four per cent vacation pay.
 Because she worked for more than three years but less than four years, she is entitled to three weeks’ pay in lieu of notice.

 Result: Sarah is entitled to $1,747,20.
 The employer must also ensure continued coverage for any benefit or pension plans that applied to her for three weeks.